hyperledger/fabric/docs/source/fabric_model.rst

 text.
 For further details on chaincode encryption, see the :doc:`chaincode4ade` topic.

-See the :doc:`private-data-arch` topic for more details on how to implement privacy on your blockchain network.
+See the :doc:`private-data-arch` topic for more details on how to achieve privacy on your blockchain network.

 .. _Security-Membership-Services: